danielhrisca/asammdf/README.rst

 * filter a subset of channels from original mdf file
 * cut measurement to specified time interval
 * convert to different mdf version
-* export to pandas, Excel, HDF5, Matlab (v4, v5 and v7.3) and CSV
+* export to pandas, Excel, HDF5, Matlab (v4, v5 and v7.3), CSV and parquet
 * merge (concatenate) multiple files sharing the same internal structure
 * read and save mdf version 4.10 files containing zipped data blocks
 * space optimizations for saved files (no duplicated blocks)